mcohen01/node-quickbooks/README.md

 <a name="deletePurchase" />
 #### deletePurchase(idOrEntity, callback)

-Deletes the Purchase from Quickbooks
+Deletes the Purchase from QuickBooks

 __Arguments__